aaronallport/aaronallport.github.io/_posts/2014-06-03-now-powered-by-github-pages.md

 This one is easy.
 Navigate to the control panel for your domain name you wish to use (and you'll have specified in the `CNAME` file created earlier).

-* Create two "A" records, both called "*" and for the address fields, use the two IP addresses found at: TODO!!
+* Create two "A" records, both called "*" and for the address fields, use the two IP addresses found at: [Configuring an A record with your DNS provider](https://help.github.com/articles/tips-for-configuring-an-a-record-with-your-dns-provider#configuring-an-a-record-with-your-dns-provider)
 * If you are using a "www" subdomain, or wish to support one, create two "A" records, both called "www", and use the same IP adresses as above.
 Also, create a CNAME record called "www" and for the address, use <username>.github.io

 DNS changes take a while to propagate (mine took about 4 hours or so).